Kevinjomin/Kevinjomin/ProjectDetails/IntoTheFunction_README.md

 Itch.io : https://bgdc.itch.io/into-the-function

 ## 👤 Developer & contributions
+- Darwin Donovan Darmadi - Team Manager & Game Artist
 - M. Raphael Caesar Ponda'ag - Game Designer
-- Darwin Donovan Darmadi - Team Manager & Game Artist
-- Andrew Julian Hanjaya - Game Artist
-- Alexander Nathanael Lubis - Game Artist
 - Varick Vanedick - Game Programmer
 - Kevin Jonathan Mintaryo - Game Programmer
 - Darryl Matthew Tanadi - Game Programmer
+- Andrew Julian Hanjaya - Game Artist
+- Alexander Nathanael Lubis - Game Artist
 - Joshua Mackenzie Chandra - Sound Engineer
-- Julian Putra Utama - Publisher
+- Julian Putra Utama - Publication

 ## 💼 What I worked on
 In this project I mostly worked on the database UI system.
 The database contains a list of all cards in the game and tutorials.
 I made sure the database is generated automatically by reading data from the project folders.
 The content of the tutorials are also editable in the inspector window and stored in a list for dynamic UI content.